freemn-del/freemn-del.github.io/index.md

    - It `resides in the system's RAM`.
 It injects malicious code into the running processes such as Microsoft Word, Flash, Adobe PDF Reader, Javascript, and PowerShell.
 ### Types of Viruses

-- **Stealth Virus**: This designed to hide from antivirus programs by altering system responses.
-It intercepts system requests to make infected files appear normal.
+### Stealth/Tunneling Virus

+- These viruses try to hide from antivirus programs by actively altering and corrupting the service call interrupts while running.
+The virus code replaces the requests to perform operations with respect to these service call interrupts.
+These viruses state false information to hide their presence from antivirus programs.

+### Macro Virus

-- **Macro Virus**: It uses macros in Office documents to spread.
+- It uses macros in Office documents to spread.

+### Multipart Virus

-- **Multipart Virus**: A virus with multiple components, infecting different file types or systems.
+- A virus with multiple components, infecting different file types or systems.

-- **Polymorphic Virus**: This changes its code structure each time it runs to evade detection.

-- **Tunneling Virus**: This bypasses antivirus detection by intercepting system interrupts or BIOS calls before they reach the antivirus software.
+### Encryption Virus

+- Encryption viruses or cryptolocker viruses penetrate the target system via freeware, shareware, codecs, fake advertisements, torrents, email spam, and so on.
+This type of virus consists of an encrypted copy of the virus and a decryption module.
+The decryption module remains constant, whereas the encryption makes use of different keys.

+### Cavity Virus

-- **Cavity Virus**: Also known as a space filler virus, it hides by inserting its code into unused spaces within a file, keeping the file size unchanged and evading detection.
+- Also known as a space filler virus, it hides by inserting its code into unused spaces within a file, keeping the file size unchanged and evading detection.

-- **Encryption Virus**: This encrypts its code to avoid detection.
-It uses a new encryption key each time it infects a file, making it difficult for antivirus tools to recognize.

 # SNIFFING {08}